KlausJackson/Chat-Room/README.md

 **Tip**:

 - Open the folder that contains the script you need to run.
-- From the path box, type 'cmd' and command prompt with the path we need will open itself.
-Or you can copy the path and type command `cd <path>`.
+- From the path box, type 'cmd' or right-mouse, select `Open in Terminal`.
 Both works.

 ## Features